visakan4/shopifyBackEndChallenge/README.md

 2. Prepare the query to get the products by shopId.
 3. Execute the query.
 4. If the query execution is successful iterate though the results and form the response JSON.
-5. If the query is not successful get the error messages and form the response JSON.
+5. If the query is not successful get the error messages and form the response JSON (if failed with error message).
-6. Return the response JSON.
+6. Return the response JSON .

 REQUEST: